officialrobert/use-cache/docs/README.md

 <a id="insertToPaginatedList_options"></a>

+Take note that when we hit the limit `maxPaginatedItems`, we start evicting data beginning with the least recently used data, which has the lowest score.

 - `key <string>` - Your cache key for your paginated list.
 - `id <string>` - The 'id' for your data/payload.
 - `score <number> (optional)` - The score affects the order of the item in the paginated list.
 By default, we use `Date.now()` if this value is left blank, as we sort it by date in ascending order.